-- The Fed has used its balance sheet to spur the economy by buying financial assets and providing liquidity to the system. - The Fed increased its balance sheet to record levels but is now allowing assets to run off as they mature.
+- The Fed has used its balance sheet to spur the economy by buying financial assets and providing liquidity to the system. - The Fed has slowed the pace at which assets are rolling off its balance sheet as they mature.

 Sources: Clearnomics, Federal Reserve © 2025 Clearnomics, Inc.